mydur/AzMon/azmon-winservice-tmpl/_working/readme.md

 - **svcShortName:** The short name of the service to monitor.
 This one is used to build the name of the rule.
 - **svcDisplayName:** The display name of the service to monitor.
 This one is used in the query.
+- **resourceFilter:** String to filter the _ResourceId field on.
+This can be the computername or resourcegroup name.
+This text is also used to create the name of the rule.
+(Default = resourcegroup name)
 - **WorkspaceRGName:** The resource group in which the log analytics workspace was installed by the azmon-basic-tmpl template.
 - **WorkspaceName:** The actual name of the log analytics workspace that can be found in the resource group of which the name is stored in AZMONBasicRGName.
 - **actionGroupName:** The name of the action group to use when an alert has to be forwarded.
 Please note that this action group needs to exist before deploying the template.